DanielTakeshi/Paper_Notes/miscellaneous/Autonomous_Multilateral_Debridement_with_the_Raven_Surgical_Robot.md

 important.

 As would be expected, there is a spectrum of difficulty for debridement tasks, and they can start easy and gradually build up to more challenging tasks.
-For this paper, they seem to designate damaged fragments on a planar workspace, so the robot must detect and remove/pull those out.
+(Sanjay suggests that this paper creates a slightly too-easy debridement scenario) For this paper, they seem to designate damaged fragments on a planar workspace, so the robot must detect and remove/pull those out.

 Their system uses: